dhis2/training-docs/content/android/tg_maps.md

 ### TEI coordinates

 You can Capture the TEI coordinates in the registration form of the Immunization program.
-To get this feature we need to enable this feature in the tracked enity type (TET) feature type (for this demo it has already been configured for Immunization program).
+To get this feature we need to enable this feature in the tracked enity type (TET) feature type (for this demo it has already been configured for the Immunization program).

 Now let's start with the first TEI coordinate (that represents the child's home) “Coordinates of the Child”